fossabot/Generative_fashion_eeg/README.md

    export FLASK_ENV=development
    flask run

-3. Open another terminal &
+3. open another terminal &

 3. cd to client
-4. Npm start
+4. npm start

-### Optional  ###
+### Optional: check if running ###
 5. Check if frontend is visible at port
-6. See if server is running by console.logs or in another tab
+6. See if server is running by console.logs or in another tab.